I am an excellent soldier. I do not say this because I am prejudiced in my own favour, but because I really am so.

 Having thus killed off his most popular character, Doyle launched Brigadier Gerard in a one-off tale, also in the Strand, in December 1894.
 It was popular enough that a full series then began appearing from April 1895 onwards, collected in The Exploits of Brigadier Gerard (1896).

 Mostly the stories got a good reception.
 The characterization of Gerard is ‘among the masterly things of current literature,’ said one paper, and another felt that in the stories ‘Conan Doyle displays the same power of writing so as to rivet the attention which has made Sherlock Holmes a worldwide favourite’.
-Some went further: ‘This book is altogether on a higher level than Sherlock Holmes,’ according to one critic.
+Some went further: ‘This book is altogether on a higher level than Sherlock Holmes,’ according to one over-exuberant critic.
 ‘In the whole range of English literature there are not eight short stories to beat the exploits of Brigadier Gerard.’
 And in 1900 Conan Doyle himself said these were his own favourite work.

 A second set of tales was published as The Adventures of Gerard (1903).
 There was also a stage play, with a new plot cobbled together from bits of others, which was less well received.
 ‘Emasculated Dumas,’ was the headline of a review, dismissing the piece as ‘a medley of stale situations, worn-out tricks and impossible people’.
 It was moderately successful, though, and Lewis Waller (best known for roles in Wilde and Ibsen) played Gerard, a role he reprised in the first movie adaptation in 1915.
 A later film, The Fighting Eagle (1927) had some fine swashbuckling by the admirably named Rod La Rocque, and was based on the play.